AdobeDocs/experience-manager-64.en/help/sites/developing/using/developing-forms.md

 * Form elements
 * Form end

-All of these are realised with a series of default [Form components](../../../sites/authoring/using/default-components.md#form), available in a standard AEM installation.
+All of these are realized with a series of default [Form components](../../../sites/authoring/using/default-components.md), available in a standard AEM installation.

 In addition to [developing new components](../../../sites/developing/using/developing-components-samples.md) for use on your forms you can also: